MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_publishinguselicenserequest.md

 **Returns**: Delegated user
-A delegated user is specified when the authenticating user/application is acting on behalf of another user
+A delegated user is specified when the authenticating user/application is acting on behalf of another userer